MetaMakerDeveloper/AweSDK-Windows/README.md

 Extract the renderer program `AweRenderer` to a custom directory, for example, `E:\Workspace\Demo\WPF\AweRenderer`.
 We will start the `AweRenderer.exe` process later with code to render 3D content.

 ## Environment Setup
 1. Create a Setup method.
-This method creates a context `Context` object for each interface of the SDK, initializes the SDK environment, and fills in the SDK license information.
+The method creates a `Context` object for each interface of the SDK, initializes the SDK environment, and fills in the SDK license information.
 The code is as follows.
 - Import the necessary namespaces.
 For example.

 ```csharp